PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 Background
 ~~~~~~~~~~

-**Proximal Policy Optimization(PPO)** is a RL algorithm inheriting some of the benefits of :doc:`trpo<trpo>`,
+**Proximal Policy Optimization(PPO)** is an RL algorithm inheriting some of the benefits of :doc:`trpo<trpo>`,
-but are much simpler to implement.
+However, it is much simpler to implement.
-PPO share the same target with TRPO:
+PPO shares the same target as TRPO:
-how can we take a as big as improvement step on a policy update using the data we already have,
+How can we take as big as an improvement step on a policy update using the data we already have,
 without stepping so far that we accidentally cause performance collapse?
 Instead of solving this problem with a complex second-order method as TRPO do,
 PPO use a few other tricks to keep new policies close to old.
-There are two primary variants of PPO: :bdg-ref-info-line:`PPO-Penalty<PPO-Penalty>` and :bdg-ref-info-line:`PPO-Clip<PPO-Clip>`.
+There are two primary PPO variants :bdg-ref-info-line:`PPO-Penalty<PPO-Penalty>` and bdg-ref-info-line:`PPO-Clip<PPO-Clip>`.

 .. grid:: 2